4/5

 Communism is a socio-political and economic system based on the idea of abandoning private ownership of the means of production.
 This approach to the economy and distribution of wealth, according to theorists of communism, should lead to the elimination of class and economic inequality.
 Communism covers not only the economic sphere, but also significantly affects the structure of society.
-Under communism, the main spheres of the economy and public life must be subordinated to the state, which inevitably leads to restrictions on the rights and freedoms of citizens.
+Under communism, the main spheres of the economy and public life must be controlled by the state, which inevitably leads to restrictions on the rights and freedoms of citizens.

 Communism is considered an extreme "left" ideology and is usually contrasted with capitalism.
 Throughout history, communism has taken different forms - from primitive communism in early tribal societies to Marxism-Leninism in the USSR, and strange mixtures of communist ideas with socialism and capitalism in today's China or Cuba.